microsoft/pxt/docs/blog/microbit/arcadeshield-ext-sim.md

 ## Thanks

 Thanks to the MakeCode team for their support in developing the Arcade shield extension for the micro:bit.
-Special thanks to [Eric Anderson](https://github.com/eanders) and
+Special thanks to [Eric Anderson](https://github.com/eanders-ms) for his work on the [simulator extension framework](https://github.com/microsoft/pxt-simx-sample) for MakeCode and for building the Arcade shield simulator.